A non-Standard Standard Model: The non-Standard Model

 The mesons and baryons are composites of $H^\updownarrow_s\overline{H_t^\updownarrow}$ and $H^\updownarrow_sH^\updownarrow_tH^\updownarrow_u$ respectively where $s,t,u$ label iquark generation and the up/down arrow denotes either/or.
 Table \ref{mesons} below contains proposed assignments for pseudoscalar mesons comprised of the first two generations of composites $H^\updownarrow_1\overline{H^\updownarrow_1}$, $H^\updownarrow_1\overline{H^\updownarrow_2}$, and $H^\updownarrow_2\overline{H^\updownarrow_2}$ (spin content is ignored).

 As evidenced from the table, it is straightforward to establish the iquark content of the charged mesons, and it is natural to guess that neutral mesons are linear combinations of both $H^\uparrow$ and $H^\downarrow$.
 With the exception of $\eta$, $\eta'$, and $\eta_c$\footnote{Simple combinatorics suggest the meson assignments in the table, but the HC content can clearly be adjusted to match the standard quark model.} this recipe yields iquark flavor content that matches the quark flavor assignments of the standard quark model if we identify the up-type quark/antiquark composites with $H^\uparrow_s\overline{H^\uparrow_t}$, down-type composites with $H^\downarrow_s\overline{H^\downarrow_t}$, and mixed-type with $H_s^\updownarrow\overline{H^\updownarrow_t}$.
 Note that the two mixed-generation neutral combinations give rise to both $CP$-odd and $CP$-even states.
-It is interesting that $D_+^0=D^0+\overline{D^0}$ and $D_-^0=D^0-\overline{D^0}$ seem to exhibit very little mass and lifetime asymmetry implying no $CP$ violation\cite{LHCb} despite their $CP$ asymmetry (unlike $K^0_L$ and $K^0_S$).\footnote{Or perhaps $CP$ is violated but the effect is suppressed by the expected relative large mass of $h_2^+$.}
+It is interesting that $D_+^0=D^0+\overline{D^0}$ and $D_-^0=D^0-\overline{D^0}$ seem to exhibit very little mass and lifetime asymmetry implying no $CP$ violation\cite{LHCb} despite their $CP$ asymmetry (unlike $K^0_L$ and $K^0_S$).\footnote{Or perhaps $CP$ is violated but the effect is suppressed by the expected relative large mass of $h_2^+$. \emph{Note Added}: Direct $CP$ violation for the $D_+^0,\,D_-^0$ pair has now been observed.\cite{LHCb2}}

 Moving on, Table \ref{baryons} contains proposed assignments of selected spin $1/2$ and $3/2$ baryons to HC composites $H^\updownarrow_1H^\updownarrow_1H^\updownarrow_1$, $H^\updownarrow_1H^\updownarrow_1H^\updownarrow_2$, $H^\updownarrow_1H^\updownarrow_2H^\updownarrow_2$, and $H^\updownarrow_2H^\updownarrow_2H^\updownarrow_2$.